tnarnold/wine-launcher-creator/Readme.txt

 Options are saved in ~/.config/wlcreator/ directory.

 WLCreator uses wrestool (icoutils) to extract icons from exe files, and icotool (icoutils) to convert ico files to png files.
-It uses Qt framework and PyQt bindings for Python, and also some bash commands.
+It uses Qt framework and PyQt5 bindings for Python, and also some bash commands.

 Sometimes wrestool cannot extract icons, and this is the situation where icon